 Picking up her right hand, Miguel let it rest against the palm of his left.
 His dark eyes settled on his bony fingers and how they tenderly curled around her elegant set.
 He still hadn’t given her an explanation of what he was thinking about during the times she caught him drifting.
 All the same, it fell on him that she had this insecurity about his connection to Marisol.
 This was something he would have to fix and it likely could only be remedied with time.
 Now, he wasn’t sold on if she’d give him the amount he needed.
 Miguel was coming to understand Kandy wasn’t going to compliantly accept silence and unresponsiveness.
 His hand with the rosary found its place resting lightly atop hers, which he was still holding with his left.

 “You’re not an escape or a replacement, Kandy.”

-Startled by his statement, Kandy almost pulled away from him, but relented after gazing into his eyes.
-With someone as serious and busy as Miguel, she had a real concern the time he had spent with her was just him giving in to a short lived relief from his real life.
+Startled by his statement, Kandy almost pulled away from him but relented after gazing into his eyes.
+With someone as serious and busy as Miguel, she did have a real concern the time he had spent with her was just him giving in to a short-lived relief from his real life.
 One that after he went home to his work, he’d forget about and move on from.
 Or worse, he would only call her when he needed to take a vacation from his responsibilities again for an afternoon or a night, possibly a weekend.
 Although she didn’t truly believe Miguel would ever try to rekindle things with the one before her, Kandy wasn’t yet convinced he wasn’t infatuated with her because she reminded him of better times.

 “Fated?”
 One of her brows lifted.